The majority of GCash transactions are free of charge. However, there are several transactions that incur minimal fees.

 For more information, please refer to the tables below:

-For cash-out transactions, a service fee of 2% of the total amount will be charged.
+For cash-out transactions, a service fee of Php 20 per Php 1,000 transactions will be charged if you’re withdrawing your money over the counter.
 When cashing out through GCash MasterCard, a Php 20 service fee will be charged for every withdrawal.